JoeChandler73/daisy-container/README.md

     <li>Install the 'Dev Containers' vscode extension</li>
 </ul>

 You must have Docker installed.
-Currently this dev container will only work on Linux with native docker.
-This is because docker sektop and docker on Windows / Mac use Virtual Machines which do not allow access to the hosts USB devices.
+Currently this dev container will only work on Linux with native Docker.
+This is because Docker Desktop and Docker on Windows / Mac use Virtual Machines which do not allow access to the hosts USB devices.

 ### Getting the Source